michelyamagishi/Goldbach/README.md

 they whispered their secret.

 However, I cannot state with certainty whether this constitutes a novel result.
-Its simplicity is such that it seems almost a miracle that it has not already been discovered.
+Its simplicity (and Beauty!) is such that it seems almost a miracle that it has not already been discovered.
 My attempts to locate a reference were unsuccessful.
 I subsequently consulted several number theorists, but those who replied were likewise unfamiliar with it.